taocpp/json/doc/Type-Traits.md

 const char* my_traits< my_type >::default_key = "fraggle";
 ```

-The default traits supplied with the library do not define default keys for any type.
+The default Traits supplied with the library do not define a default key for any type.

 Copyright (c) 2018 Dr. Colin Hirsch and Daniel Frey